hyunho1027/BilliardRL/README.md

 ## Action
 There are 2 actions, theta(vectorAction[0]) and power(vectorAction[1]).
-Actions are processed in the environment as follows.
+vectorActions are processed in the environment as follows.

 theta = clip(vectorAction[0], 0, 1) * 2π
 power = clip(vectorAction[1], 1e-4, 1) * 2000